 Of course, you can’t just chow down on raw cookie dough made with eggs.
 Therefore, these little cookie dough bites are just the sweet treat you need to get your fix.
 They are tender, soft, and chewy.
 You can dip them in chocolate, drizzle them with chocolate, or eliminate the extra chocolate all together if you want!

 If you want to take these over the top, you could even sprinkle them with flaky sea salt just after dipping the bites in dark chocolate.
 The combination of sweet and salty really sends these little bites over the edge!

-Oh and these cookie dough bites can also be made vegan!
+Oh and these edible cookie dough bites can also be made vegan!
 All you need to do is use vegan butter, vegan milk, and vegan chocolate.

 Yes!
 These cookie dough bites are completely safe to consume.
 They are made without eggs and the flour is heat treated, so it isn’t raw flour being used.
 In case you didn’t know, there is a risk of exposure to harmful bacteria like E. coli and salmonella in raw flour.
 You should not consume raw flour in any form.